r-mart/r-mart.github.io/_posts/2023-09-23-ft-image-defect-detection.md

 ## Summary

 We demonstrated a simple approach to detect defects in images based on Fourier Transforms.
 The method is limited to the specific use case of images with strong regular patterns and locally confined defects.
 Defects which follow a pattern themselves would break our approach.
 It is also vulnerable to inhomogeneous lighting or vignetting effects.
 Furthermore, there are a couple of parameters like `mag_thresh` or `perc_thresh` which you will likely have to adjust to your specific use case.
-This requires knowledge and makes it hard to use the method in plug and play scenarios.
+This requires knowledge and makes it hard to use the method in plug-and-play scenarios.
 However, the advantage in contrast to Machine Learning based approaches is that it doesn't require a large training dataset and expensive model training.
-It also runs fast on CPUs without large memory footprint.
+It also runs fast on CPU without large memory footprint.